 A student is permitted, through pre-approval by the administration, an absence to attend educational trip experiences for a maximum of five days per school year.
-A form must be completed and submitted to the building principal at least 5 days prior to the scheduled trip.
+A form must be completed and submitted to the building principal at least five days before the scheduled trip.
 The determination of each request will be made on the following basis: prior attendance, previous Educational Trip requests, and the educational value of the requested experience.
-Please note that students may be required to complete all missing assignments and/or complete an educational project regarding their experiences, at the administration’s discretion.
+At the administration's discretion, students may be required to complete all missing assignments or an educational project regarding their experiences.